 There are also many maths equations that have changed the world!

 How Can Basic Maths Skills Help In Everyday Life?

 Percentages, a basic mathematical concept, can be used to calculate reductions and work out whether an offer is worth taking advantage of.
 For example, 20% off one product and a further 10% off another are not the same as a 30% reduction:

 You spot a fantastic cardigan at £69.
 You benefit from a 20% discount, or £13.80 saved, (£55.20) and a further discount of 10% off the price, which is now £49.68.
 In the end, you get a total discount of £19,32: Not 30% off the initial price (which would have saved you £20.70).

 Similarly, it can be worth calculating the price per kilo in 'buy one get one free' offers, to see whether you can make a saving.

 Be careful, however, if such a product is prominently displayed, it might be overpriced relative to similar items - Yes, promotions are mainly there to get you to spend!

-buy a house.
+Say you have a steady job, and you want to take out a mortgage and buy a house.
 Percentages are used to analyse your level of debt, calculate a depreciation schedule and show repayments due over the lifetime of the loan.
 Tip: If your bank's rates are favourable, be sure to choose a fixed rate loan to avoid seeing monthly repayments move in the wrong direction over time.